cysteger/Meta-CD/README.md

 # Validation Test Suite (MBARC‑26)

-Meta‑CD includes a fully reproducible validation suite based on the **MBARC‑26 mock community**, a defined mixture of 26 microbial genomes with known genome sizes, molarity, genome copy numbers, and sequencing representation.
+Meta‑CD includes a fully reproducible validation suite based on the **MBARC‑26 mock community**, a defined mixture of 26 microbial genomes from b oth bacteria and archaea with known genome sizes, molarity, genome copy numbers, and sequencing representation.
 This dataset was published by Singer et al. (2016) as a benchmark for evaluating metagenomic sequencing and analysis tools.

 The MBARC‑26 test suite allows users to verify that Meta‑CD’s calculations match experimentally measured sequencing outcomes.